demizer/doc-templates/devdoc.rst

 the changes into the master branch and tag it or send a pull request on your private develop branch to the gpup project maintainer.
 Tagging allows snapshots to be taken of the git tree and presented as downloads on github.
-The tag message should include a list of changes since the the last release.
+The tag message should include a list of changes since the last release.

 2.2.1.1 Principles for master branch releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~